ShiftForward/malamute/README.md

 ## Authors

-_Malamute_ was created by Jo„o Pedro Dias and supported by Bruno Maia and LuÌs Fonseca at [ShiftForward](http://www.shiftforward.eu/).
+_Malamute_ was created by Jo√£o Pedro Dias and supported by Bruno Maia and Lu√≠s Fonseca at [ShiftForward](http://www.shiftforward.eu/).

 ## Contributing